Skin Biopsy in Children

 - A punch biopsy is used to take the whole thickness of a small, round piece of skin.
 The punch tool will be placed on the area where the skin sample will be taken.
 Your child's healthcare provider will move and press the punch downward to cut the skin.
-Once the skin is loosened, the provider will pull it up, and cut it out.
+When the skin is loosened, the provider will pull it up and cut it out.
 Stitches are used to close the wound.

 - A shave biopsy is used to scrape off a top layer of skin.
 Your child's healthcare provider will first inject medicine into the skin.
 This will cause the area to be raised.
 The provider will use a blade or other tool to scrape or shave off the raised area of skin.

 - An excisional biopsy is used if your child has a growth or sore that needs to be tested for cancer.
 The provider will cut the growth off the skin.
 Layers of skin and fat may be taken.
 The area will be closed with stitches.

 - An incisional biopsy is also used to test for cancer, but only part of a growth or sore is removed.
 Your child's healthcare provider will cut part of the growth out.
 The area may need to be closed with stitches.

 - Your child's healthcare provider may put medicine on the wound to stop the area from bleeding.
 The skin sample will be sent to a lab for tests.